Classroom Resources: Equilibrium

 Filter by:

-In this activity, students will use an animation to visualize equilibrium with the examples of water and a piece of chalk (CaCO3).
+In this activity, students will view an animation that explores equilibrium through the examples of water and a piece of chalk (CaCO3).
 They will see the relationship of H+ and OH– with water molecules, as well as the autoionization of water.
-Students will see that once equilibrium is established, there is no net change in the ions in solution, as when one set of particles dissolves, another set of particles will recombine.
+They will also see that once equilibrium is established, there is no net change in the ions in solution, as when one set of particles dissolves, another set of particles will recombine.

 In this demonstration, students will be introduced to the concepts of Le Châtelier’s Principle and reversible reactions through the formation of a copper-ammonia complex ion.